davidrhoden/davidrhoden-basic-netlify/timeline/ten-or-twelve-albums-that-influenced-me.md

 ## The Sonics, _Psychosonic_

 In the genre called "garage rock", there's The Sonics, and then there's everybody else.
-I bought this cd on St. Mark's Place in New York.
+I bought this CD on St. Mark's Place in New York.
 It was over $20.
 I wouldn't pay a penny for a CD now but this was a great one and well worth the dough.

 ---